SdeBlank/NanoFG/demo/README_DEMO.md

 This demonstration of NanoFG can be run on the simulation demo set demo.fastq.
-This data constitutes simulated nanopore reads containing XX fusion spanning reads for the gene fusion XX – XX.
+This data constitutes simulated nanopore reads containing 17 fusion spanning reads for the gene fusion NEDD4L – CEP112.

 To run NanoFG on the demo set, enter this command in the bash command line: